Best Preschools in Sacramento: A Parent’s Guide to Enrollment

 - A play-based curriculum inspired by Montessori and Reggio Emilia

-- Spanish or Mandarin immersion and English readiness
+- Spanish immersion, Mandarin immersion, or both, alongside English readiness

-- Convenient locations in Arden / Carmichael, Elk Grove, Roseville, Downtown / Midtown Sacramento, Folsom, and nearby neighborhoods
+- Convenient locations in Elk Grove, Roseville, Davis, Midtown Sacramento, Folsom, and nearby neighborhoods

 0 Comments